sajjadGG/book-python/oop-paradigm/relations.rst

         #.
 Use ``**kwargs`` notation while passing arguments
         #.
 Add instances to ``flowers``

     #.
-Print on the screen instance class name (from species field) and then both sum and mean of the measurements
+Print instance class name (from species field) and then both sum and mean of the measurements
     #.
 Format output to receive a table as shown in output data (see below)

 :Polish: